 SPARQ is a TROHPIQ-funded scholarship that aims to support allied health, dentistry, nursing and other non-medical students in completing placements in rural and remote areas.
-Eight bursaries of $250 each will be made available throughout the year to allied health students who demonstrate the greatest commitment and interest in rural health in two offer rounds to cover placements occurring throughout the year.
-TROHPIQ members in any allied health discipline at TROHPIQ-associated universities can apply for financial assistance for retrospective, current or prospective placements.
+Four bursaries of $500 each will be made available throughout the year to nursing, allied health & non-medicine students who demonstrate the greatest commitment and interest in rural health in four offer rounds to cover placements occurring throughout the year.
+TROHPIQ members at any TROHPIQ-associated university can apply for financial assistance for retrospective, current or prospective placements.
 Find the application form here (Round 2 opens May 15 for any a placement between 1st April – 30th June 2023)

 TROHPIQ has teamed up with UQ Rural Clinical School to provide students with an opportunity to experience regional and rural Queensland, gain fantastic hands-on learning experiences, and meet some awe-inspiring rural practitioners.
 Students can choose to complete an observership in a rural location, and receive a scholarship to help support them during their placement.